DLTcollab/sse2neon/README.md

 * [Blender](https://www.blender.org/) is the free and open source 3D creation suite, supporting the entirety of the 3D pipeline.
 * [Boo](https://github.com/AxioDL/boo) is a cross-platform windowing and event manager similar to SDL or SFML, with additional 3D rendering functionality.
 * [Brickworks](https://github.com/sdangelo/brickworks) is a music DSP toolkit that supplies with the fundamental building blocks for creating and enhancing audio engines on any platform.
-* [Cardinal](https://github.com/DISTRHO/Cardinal) is a free and open-source virtual modular synthesizer plugin.
 * [CARTA](https://github.com/CARTAvis/carta-backend) is a new visualization tool designed for viewing radio astronomy images in CASA, FITS, MIRIAD, and HDF5 formats (using the IDIA custom schema for HDF5).
 * [Catcoon](https://github.com/i-evi/catcoon) is a [feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) implementation in C.
 * [compute-runtime](https://github.com/intel/compute-runtime), the Intel Graphics Compute Runtime for oneAPI Level Zero and OpenCL Driver, provides compute API support (Level Zero, OpenCL) for Intel graphics hardware architectures (HD Graphics, Xe).